2sic/2sxc/ToSIC_SexyContent/Docs-Generator/how-to/dynamic-code/object-app.md

 ## How to use

-Here's are two simple examples taken from the [Blog App][Blog-App]:
+Here's are two simple examples taken from the [Blog App](xref:App.Blog):

 ```html
 <link rel="stylesheet" href="@App.Path/assets/style.css"  data-enableoptimizations="true"/>